ansible-learnfest/ansible-learnfest-guide/content/20-vscode/_index.md

     },
 ```

+* you can also change the file type by clicking on the respective button in the status bar on the bottom of the VSCode window

 * tab completion

 * syntax highlighting

-* tool tips for modules: hover over a modul FQCN, `Ctrl+Click` on a modul FQCN to open documentation
+* tool tips for modules: hover over a module FQCN, `Ctrl+Click` on a module FQCN to open its documentation

 * `Ctrl+Space` for module parameters, e.g. add a task calling `ansible.builtin.yum` and use `Ctrl+Space` to see all module attributes and attribute parameters

 * Make syntax error and notice errors in the Problem pane (`Ctrl+Shift+m`): you might have to make sure `ansible-lint` is enabled and notice it is only checking when you save a file

-### Goal
+### Goals

-Start VSCode and get familiar with its features.
+Start VSCode, install the Ansible extension and get familiar with its features.

 ### Tips